sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 - The only supported code hosts are GitHub and Bitbucket Server.
 Support for [all other code hosts](../../admin/external_service/index.md) is planned.
 - It is not yet possible for a campaign to have multiple changesets in a single repository (e.g., to make changes to multiple subtrees in a monorepo).
 - Forking a repository and creating a pull request on the fork is not yet supported.
 Because of this limitation, you need write access to each repository that your campaign will change (in order to push a branch to it).
+- Campaign steps are run locally (in the [Sourcegraph CLI](https://github.com/sourcegraph/src-cli)).
+Sourcegraph does not yet support executing campaign steps (which can be arbitrary commands) on the server.
+For this reason, the APIs for creating and updating a campaign require you to upload all of the changeset specs (which are produced by executing the campaign spec locally).